 The Battle of Flowers Association can be traced back to Ellen Maury Slayden, wife of Congressman James L. Slayden.
 Ellen wanted to commemorate the fallen heroes at the Battle of the Alamo, Goliad, and San Jacinto.

 With the help of J.S.
 Alexander and the San Antonio Club, they decorated horse drawn carriages + buggies with live flowers.
-The group met in front of the Alamo and threw flowers as the parade went by, hence the parade was born.
+The group met in front of the Alamo and threw flowers as the parade went by, and thus the annual parade was born.

 Fast forward to 2024, you can expect: